palak-j/Basic-Patterns--Python-Practice/README.md

-## Basic-Patterns--Python-Practice
+## Basic-Python-Practice

-This repository contains some basic logic patterns using Python.
+This repository contains some basic python practice questions.
+1) Logic patterns using Python.
 (MUST CHECK TO BRUSH UP LOGICS IN PYTHON)